wix-incubator/kafka-connect-s3/README.md

 ## Block-GZIP Output Format

-For now there is just one output format which is essentially just a GZIPed text file with one Kafka message per line.
+This format is essentially just a GZIPed text file with one Kafka message per line.

 It's actually a little more sophisticated than that though.
 We exploit a property of GZIP whereby multiple GZIP encoded files can be concatenated to produce a single file.
 Such a concatenated file is a valid GZIP file in its own right and will be decompressed by _any GZIP implementation_ to a single stream of lines -- exactly as if the input files were concatenated first and compressed together.